mcmtroffaes/pycddlib/doc/matrix.rst

    :param rows: The rows of the matrix.
    :type rows: ``list`` of ``list`` of ``float``
-   :param linear: Whether to add the rows to the :attr:`linset` or not.
+   :param linear: Whether to add the rows to the :attr:`lin_set` or not.
    :type linear: ``bool``

 .. automethod:: Matrix.__getitem__(self, item)